Bereft of Reason:

 Putting the "cult" back into culture requires a reconception of the relations between human biology and meaning, and between non-discursive, non-rational reason and modern rationality.
 Such a reconception involves considering how the technics of the biosocial human body itself form the primary source of culture.
 In contemporary modern culture in general, and intellectual culture in particular, we have unnecessarily narrowed our conceptions of meaning and culture.
 By outlining a broad historical reconstruction of human consciousness and communication--that is, by reopening the questions of evolution and philosophical anthropology, which have been pushed to the periphery of social theory--we can see why culture seeps into our very biological constitution: cultus, the impulse to meaning.

-To the extent that we deny our
+To the extent that we deny our organic apehood, we

 We need to find the means out of our post-human world back to being human again.
 The modern age of "humanism" resulted, paradoxically enough, in an ever-growing dehumanization, which crystallized in the twentieth-century.
 Today, postmodernists extol anti-humanism, in favor of "decentered" selves who are but instances of conventions.
 Hence the author is dead and the poet is but an ideologue and politician, and the qualitatively unique individual is merely a fiction.
 Such views can be seen as part of the quest to eradicate the human person, which was the underlying ethos of the mechanical world-view.
 Being human is something we have been all too easily surrendering.
 But being human in the modern humanist's sense is itself no longer adequate for a world undergoing ecological disaster because of the exercise of human power and will.
 Though it remains opaque to those still committed to the ghost in the machine, being human involves, among other things, being a living creature in continuity with organic life and with forms of reason we do not yet know, either because they are too deeply embedded in our consciousness, or because we have not yet brought them to life.